 How do we interpret these abstentions?

-Abstaining from routine activities such as eating, drinking, and social interactions has symbolic significance within our spiritual practices.
-It is a way to seek a connection with the divine through sincere vulnerability.
-This state of being stripped down and solitary allows us to approach God authentically.
+Abstaining from routine activities such as eating, drinking, and social interactions holds symbolic significance within our spiritual practices.
+It allows us to seek a connection with the divine through sincere vulnerability.
+This state of being stripped down and solitary enables us to approach God authentically.

-Fasting is a tangible expression of repentance and spiritual contemplation.
-Conversely, refraining from wearing leather shoes is a way to signify humility before the divine.
+Fasting serves as a tangible expression of repentance and spiritual contemplation.
+Conversely, refraining from wearing leather shoes symbolizes humility before the divine.
 Additionally, abstaining from bathing, using perfumes or lotions, and engaging in marital relations underscores the prioritization of spiritual needs over physical comforts.
-These abstentions collectively create an atmosphere of solemnity and seriousness, fostering deeper engagement in prayer and facilitating spiritual growth.
+Collectively, these abstentions create an atmosphere of solemnity, fostering deeper engagement in prayer and facilitating spiritual growth.

 So, what is our directive?

-During Yom Kippur, the Jewish community gathers in the synagogue to pray alone and connect with God.
-As a community, they confess their sins and seek forgiveness, even though God grants forgiveness individually.
-This forgiveness transforms a day of fear and solemnity into a festive occasion, as God establishes “at-one-ment” between humanity and Himself.
-In Hebrew, “Teshuva” signifies the annual opportunity to return to God by acknowledging one’s transgressions and seeking forgiveness.
+During Yom Kippur, the Jewish community gathers in the synagogue to pray individually and connect with G-d.
+As a community, they confess their sins and seek forgiveness, even though G-d grants forgiveness individually.
+This forgiveness transforms a day of fear and solemnity into a festive occasion, as G-d establishes “at-one-ment” between humanity and Himself.
+In Hebrew, “Teshuva” signifies the annual opportunity to return to G-d by acknowledging one’s transgressions and seeking forgiveness.
 This is the essence of atonement.

-Yom Kippur followed the model of the first day of God’s forgiveness when the Israelites received absolution for worshipping the golden calf in the desert.
-At the same time, Moses ascended the mountain to receive the Heavenly Torah.
+Yom Kippur follows the model of the first day of G-d’s forgiveness when the Israelites received absolution for worshiping the golden calf in the desert while Moses ascended the mountain to receive the Heavenly Torah.

 The Lord said to Moses: “I have seen these people, and they are indeed a stiff-necked people.
 Now leave Me alone so that My anger may burn against them and consume them.
 Then I will make you into a great nation.”